phalcon-orphanage/docs/en/reference/db.rst

     {

         /**
-         * Executed before the SQL statement is sent to the db server */ public function beforeStartProfile(Item $profile) {
+         * Executed before the SQL statement will sent to the db server */ public function beforeStartProfile(Item $profile) {